jnutkins91/PowerPlatformStarterKit/README.md

-# Power Platform Starter Kit
+# Power Platform Starter Kit (Official MS Tooling Only)

-This project is intended to be used as a starting point for any complex Power Platform implementation that leverages code components - such as plugins, scripts, or PCFs.
+This project is intended to be used as a starting point for any complex Power Platform implementation that may leverages code components - such as plugins, scripts, or PCFs.

+Only official Microsoft-provided tooling is assumed, no third-party addons.

 ## What's in the box?